vatlab/vat-docs/content/Applications/Association/single_gene/RBT test.md

 The final statistic is based on the stronger of the two evidences, adjusted for multiple testing.
 To increase the power of this approach a weighting theme is applied to variant counts in case or control group using a transformation of the probability of observing such counts under a Poisson model.

 Implementation of RBT in this program has both one-sided and two-sided versions via the `--alternative` parameter.
 The one-sided testing strategy tests for the presence of variants conferring risk to disease by focusing on variants that have higher observed frequency in cases compared with controls.
-Permutation procedure is used in both one-sided and two-sided tests to obtain valid $p$ value.
+Permutation procedure is used in both one-sided and two-sided tests to obtain valid \\(p\\)  value.